andreil-spec/LangBuilder/docker_example/README.md

 Volumes:

-- `langflow-postgres`: This volume is mapped to `/var/lib/postgresql/data` in the container.
+- `langbuilder-postgres`: This volume is mapped to `/var/lib/postgresql/data` in the container.

-## Switching to a Specific LangFlow Version
+## Switching to a Specific LangBuilder Version

-If you want to use a specific version of LangFlow, you can modify the `image` field under the `langflow` service in the Docker Compose file.
-For example, to use version 1.0-alpha, change `langflowai/langflow:latest` to `langflowai/langflow:1.0-alpha`.
+If you want to use a specific version of LangBuilder, you can modify the `image` field under the `langbuilder` service in the Docker Compose file.
+For example, to use version 1.0-alpha, change `nickchasecg/langbuilder:latest` to `nickchasecg/langbuilder:1.0-alpha`.